 First, you must educate your users about safe technology practices.
-Many malware infestations are the result of social engineering attacks that gets a user to actively click a link, download a file, or run a program.
-By teaching users to avoid clicking on suspicious links or downloading unexpected files, you can go a long way in reducing your exposure to risk.
+Many malware infestations are the result of social engineering attacks that get a user to actively click a link, download a file, or run a program.
+Security awareness training—such as Arctic Wolf Managed Security Awareness®— teaches users to avoid suspicious links and not download suspicious file.
+It you can go a long way in reducing your exposure to risk.

 You also need to leverage the capabilities of technology to constantly search for evidence of threats and compromises, and have processes in place to remove the malware and prevent hackers from getting back in again.

-Because malware is a constantly shifting target, this can be difficult to manage for organizations that don’t have dedicated malware expertise or resources.
+Because malware is a constantly shifting target, this can be difficult to manage for organizations that don’t have dedicated security expertise or resources.

 Managed detection and response (MDR) services can help.
 MDR providers have technology for continuous monitoring and threat detection and response, along with a team of security engineers who work as an extension of your team around the clock.
 With threat detection and response capabilities that are part of holistic security operations offering, you can stay ahead of malware threats and respond more effectively to any malware before it causes widespread mayhem.